Petrópolis: Geography

 Nestled among the forested hills of the Serra dos Órgãos, in the valley of the Quitandinha and Piabanha rivers, Petrópolis is a popular winter holiday spot.
 Besides the climate and surroundings, the main attraction is the former Summer Palace of the last Brazilian Emperor, which is now the Imperial Museum, specializing in Imperial history and memorabilia.

 Petrópolis is home to the National Laboratory for Scientific Computing, a research unit of the Ministry of Science and Technology of the Brazilian Federal Government.
 The municipality holds part of the Central Rio de Janeiro Atlantic Forest Mosaic of conservation units, created in 2006.

 The 16.7 ha Petrópolis Municipal Nature Park is in the historical center of the city of Petrópolis.
 It is part of the Petrópolis Environmental Protection Area and the Atlantic Forest Biosphere Reserve.
 The municipality also contains the 530 ha Pedra do Elefante Natural Monument.

 Climate

-Petrópolis has a humid subtropical climate (Köppen climate classification: Cwa) caused by elevation with humid summers.
+Petrópolis has a tropical highland climate (Köppen climate classification: Cwa) caused by elevation with humid summers.
 The rainfall is approximately 1383 mm per annum.

 The municipality contains part of the 26260 ha Tinguá Biological Reserve, a strictly protected Atlantic Forest conservation unit created in 1989.